- Improved weather protection, particularly from wind and rain.

-In August 2019, the project team went back to the community and presented the initial concept designs for a 6-week feedback consultation period.
-The feedback obtained between Aug-Oct 2019 was incorporated where possible into the preliminary designs.
+In August 2019, the project team went back to the community and presented the initial concept designs for a 6-week consultation period.
+The feedback obtained from August to October 2019 was incorporated where possible in the preliminary designs.

-In November 2019, five open houses were held at the following locations:
+In November 2019, open house events were held at the following locations: